City worker critically injured in Fremont

-FREMONT, MICH. - A city worker in Fremont was involved in a crash that led to the closing of Main Street on Tuesday, Sept.
-5, 2017.
+FREMONT, MICH. - A city worker in Fremont was involved in a crash that led to the closing of East Main Street on Tuesday, Sept.
+5.

+A witness who works at Ensing's WaterCare on East Main Street said the city worker was outside his vehicle and loading brush into the truck bed when he was hit by an oncoming driver around 8:20 a.m.

-The worker got in an accident while driving a city vehicle and had to be removed from the scene by a medical chopper with critical injuries.
+The worker, Nathan Wolford -- who works for the city's Department of Public Works, had to be removed from the scene by a medical chopper with critical injuries.

 ►Make it easy to keep up to date with more stories like this.
 Download the WZZM 13 app now.